- Completion of The Academy of Nutrition and Dietetics’ Didactic Program in Dietetics (DPD) requirements by date of admission.

 - All DPD requirements from an ACEND accredited program must be completed within the past 4 years of applying to the Sage Dietetic Internship.
 An original, signed copy of the DPD Verification Statement must be provided to the Internship Director before the start of internship.
 If date on the DPD Verification statement is greater than 4 years prior to the start of internship, the applicant must demonstrate recency in the field by completing a minimum of four courses equivalent to the following Sage Colleges Nutrition Science Department courses: NTR325-Community Nutrition, NTR502-Advanced Food Science, NTR504-Medical Nutrition Therapy; and NTR517-Nutrition and Human Disease.

 - The Sage Colleges Distance Track Dietetic Internship cannot accept students from states in which we do not have authorization to serve students.
-Please refer to the list of State Authorizations.
-Please select the list of those programs that have practicum/clinical requirements.
-If you live outside of New York, please read the State and Federal Regulations Letter Regarding State Registration for Online Programs.
+All prospective distance applicants must review the State Authorization content here.

 It is the policy of The Sage Colleges to comply with applicable federal, state and local laws and regulations regarding equal opportunity and non-discrimination.
 Admission, financial aid, and access to programs will not be influenced or affected in an illegally discriminatory manner by an individual’s race, color, religion, marital status, gender, sexual orientation, age, disability, veteran status, national origin, or any other characteristic protected by law.